AdobeDocs/commerce-frontend-core/src/pages/guide/css/custom-preprocessor/gulp-sass.md

 ---
 title: Use a Sass Preprocessor and Gulp Task Runner | Commerce Frontend Development
-description: Learn how to use a Sass preprocessor and Gulp task runner to automate Adobe Commrce and Magento Open Source theme development.
+description: Learn how to use a Sass preprocessor and Gulp task runner to automate Adobe Commerce and Magento Open Source theme development.
 ---

 # Use a Sass Preprocessor and Gulp task runner